samuelcolvin/watchfiles/README.md

 run_process('./path/to/dir', target=foobar, args=(1, 2, 3))
 ```

-`run_process` uses `PythonFilter` so only changes to python files will prompt a reload,
+`run_process` uses `PythonFilter` by default so only changes to python files will prompt a reload,
 see **custom event filtering** below.

 If you need notifications about change events as well as to restart a process you can
 use the `callback` argument to pass a function which will be called on every file change
 with one argument: the set of file changes.

+File changes are also available via the `WATCHGOD_CHANGES` environment variable which contains JSON encoded
+details of changes, see the CLI example below.

 ### Asynchronous Methods